A staggering 48 percent of companies say business intelligence and analytics is critical to their operations.

 Users can create date dimensions that relate to other business elements, such as revenue or sales, allowing you to easily and accurately view trends and comparisons.

-Features like those found in the Microsoft Office suite such as drag and drop functionality, copy and pasting and easy cropping and resizing, make users feel comfortable in formulating their graphs and charts.
-The Microsoft ‘Format Painter’ copies all brand formatting such as fonts or colours across to other visualisations.
-Other custom features make such as line markers and labels make it easy for viewers to interpret the data visualisations.
+Additionally, features found in the Microsoft Office suite, such as drag and drop functionality, copy and pasting and easy cropping and resizing, make users feel comfortable in formulating their graphs and charts.

-Once your analysis has been carried out, and your dashboards and reports have been constructed, they will now be ready to be published.
-Rather than using another platform such as SharePoint, and pointing colleagues to the location, they can be published via the Microsoft hosted cloud service Power BI Service.
+However, rather than using another platform, such as SharePoint, and pointing colleagues to the location, they can be published via the Microsoft hosted cloud service Power BI Service.
 This streamlines the publication and distribution, and allows users to access a range of other features including: